enkryptasecurity/bchecker/README.md

 # Cracking results
 After BChecker finishing cracking, a txt file will be created with cracked hash information.<br>
 The file can be bchecker_result.txt or bchecker_wp_result.txt and it will be located in the path where Shell is running.
+# DISCLAIMER
+This tool is for professional and educational purposes only.
+And it's not meant to be used against targets without permission.